mfclarke/mfclarke.github.io/_posts/2015-08-22-the-performance-penalty-of--the-if-let.md

     let metadata = nsDict["Movies"]?[movieTitle] as?
 [String: String] return metadata
 }
-percentFaster = ((baseline / comparison) - 1 ) * 100   // ~22%
+timesFaster = baseline / comparison   // ~1.22
 ```

-22%, not bad!
+1.22 times faster, not bad!
 Still not quite the 156ms down to 36ms from my previous post, but in that instance we were testing a full app and not the specific code in a tight loop, so there was much more complexity surrounding the function in question.

 Ok, let's try using a strongly typed Swift version.
 No bridging, no casting.